Efficient Robustness Assessment via Adversarial Spatial-Temporal Focus on Videos: Related Works

+Another black-box video attacks belong to query-based methods.
+They generate perturbations via querying the target video recognition system.
+Among them, Jiang \textit{et al}.\cite{jiang2019black} extend PGD algorithm to video attack with gradient estimators computed using super-pixels.
 To reduce attacking costs, some efficient black-box video attack algorithms are proposed. \cite{zhang2020motion} argues the initialized random noises in \cite{jiang2019black} are less effective, they utilize the intrinsic movement pattern and regional relative motion, and propose the motion-aware noises to replace random noises.
 By using this prior in gradient estimation, fewer queries are needed to perform video attacks.
 Wei \textit{et al}. \cite{wei2019heuristic} search {for} a subset of frames based on the importance of each video frame to the recognition model.
 Besides, they also limit the adversarial perturbations only on some salient regions.
 Because the temporal and spatial reductions are separately formulated, the method usually needs hundreds of thousands of queries.
 To mitigate this defect.
 Wei \textit{et al}. \cite{wei2022sparse} have proposed a sparse video attack algorithm based on reinforcement learning.
 An agent is designed to identify key frames through some interactions with the threat model.
 It can significantly reduce the adversarial perturbations, but update the agent only after each round of successful attack.
 This poor update mechanism leads to {many unnecessary queries} and a weak fooling rate. {RLSB attack \cite{wang2021reinforcement} explores to select key frames and key regions to reduce the high computation cost.
 However, the reinforcement learning is only applied to select key frames, which is similar to \cite{wei2022sparse}.
 The process of selecting key regions is based on the saliency maps, it is independent to the process of selecting key frames, and not integrated into the reinforcement learning framework.
 Thus, the selecting key frames and key regions are separately formulated.} Recently, \cite{li2021adversarial} presents to parameterize the temporal structure of the search space using geometric transformations, and then reduce the temporal search space.
 Thus, they can efficiently estimate the gradients.